conan-io/docs/reference/runners/docker.rst

 Extra configuration
 -------------------

-If you need more controll over the container build and execution, you can define more parameters inside a ``configfile`` yaml.
+If you need more control over the build and execution of the container, you can define more parameters inside a ``configfile`` yaml.

 ..  code-block:: yaml